rix4uni/GarudRecon/README.md

 <details open>
   <summary><b>Fleet Mode</b></summary>

-## This is temporary setup for now in next update i'll add progress bar
+> **Note:** This is a temporary setup.
+Progress bar and enhanced monitoring features will be added in the next update.
 ```yaml
 ## Add passwords like this to avoid single/double quotes problem, you can use https://codepen.io/rix4uni/pen/PwZzdpV
 4fd6dbe0Haafa1d7bf4df9f96597e48p